 A pitch-black filmic comedy about a destructive mother-daughter relationship

 Esther Gerritsen excels at writing fast, humorous dialogue, which she uses to capture the lack of understanding between people, the ways they deliberately talk at cross purposes so as to edge around each other’s problems.
-Thirst is a harrowing story about the impossibility of loving and truly making contact with others, written so drily and pointedly that you regularly laugh out loud as you read.
+Craving is a harrowing story about the impossibility of loving and truly making contact with others, written so drily and pointedly that you regularly laugh out loud as you read.

 At the start of the novel, Elisabeth and her adult daughter Coco happen upon each other in the city, on opposite sides of the street.
 The accidental nature of their meeting is indicative of their estrangement.
 Elisabeth divorced Coco’s father long ago, and contact with her daughter has been scant ever since.
 She takes the opportunity to share some bad news; she has terminal cancer and not long to live.